SuleimanFarah/sunpy/Gsoc-2013--Matt-Bates.md

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.

+## Other Possible Projects :

+* [PyOpenJPEG](https://github.com/sunpy/sunpy/wiki/GSoC-2013-Ideas#pyopenjpeg): This project aims to expose more functionality of OpenJPEG with the PyOpenJPEG library.
+* [Spectroscopy object](https://github.com/sunpy/sunpy/wiki/GSoC-2013-Ideas#spectroscopy-object-eis-cds-sumer): Handling spectroscopy data and allow it to interoperate with already implemented classes like Map and Spectrum.

 ## Contributions to Sunpy :